Temple Mount: Herodian and early Roman periods

 Around 19 BCE, Herod the Great further expanded the Temple Mount and rebuilt the temple.
 The ambitious project, which involved the employment of 10,000 workers, more than doubled the size of the Temple Mount to approximately 36 acre.
 Herod leveled the area by cutting away rock on the northwest side and raising the sloping ground to the south.
 He achieved this by constructing huge buttress walls and vaults and filling the necessary sections with earth and rubble.
 The result was the largest temenos in the ancient world.

 The main entrances to the Herodian Temple Mount were two sets of gates built into the southern wall, together with four other gates reachable from the western side by stairs and bridges.
 Grand stoas encircled the platform on three sides, and on its southern side stood a magnificent basilica Josephus referred to as the Royal Stoa.
 The Royal Stoa served as a center for the city's commercial and legal transactions, and was provided with separate access to the city below via the Robinson's Arch overpass.
 The Temple itself and its courts were located on an elevated platform in the middle of the larger compound.
 In addition to the restoration of the Temple, its courtyards and porticoes, Herod also built the Antonia Fortress, which dominated the northwestern corner of the Temple Mount, and a rainwater reservoir, Birket Israel, in the northeast.
 A monumental street, today referred to as the "Stepped Street", took pilgrims from the city's southern gate via the Tyropoeon Valley to the western side of the Temple Mount.
 It has been proposed in 2019 that Pontius Pilate constructed the road during the 30s.

+Destruction of the Temple (70 CE)

-During the early phases of the First Jewish-Roman War (66–70 CE), the Temple Mount became a center of fighting for various Jewish factions struggling for control of the city, with different factions holding the area during the conflict.
+During the early phases of the First Jewish–Roman War (66–70 CE), the Temple Mount became a center of fighting for various Jewish factions struggling for control of the city, with different factions holding the area during the conflict.
 In April 70, the Roman army under Titus reached Jerusalem and began besieging the city.
 It took the Romans four months to defeat the Temple Mount's defenders and take the site.
 The Romans completely destroyed the Temple and all the other structures on the platform.
-Massive stone collapses from the upper walls were discovered laying over the Herodian street that runs along the southern part of the Western Wall, with some of the stones burned at temperatures reaching 800 °C (1472 °F).
-The Trumpeting Place inscription, a monumental Hebrew inscription which was thrown down by Roman legionnaires, was found in one of these stone piles.